Search engine optimization (SEO) has become crucial for businesses to increase online visibility and attract more website traffic.

 Common Errors in Title Tag Writing

-There are instances where a badly written title tag can result in Google displaying an entirely different title from what was intended.
+In some instances, a badly written title tag can result in Google displaying an entirely different title from what was intended.

 However, there is no assurance that Google’s version will perform better than your original title.
 While Google’s modifications may not impact your webpage’s ranking, they could alter your page’s click-through rate (CTR).